How To Remove Someone From A Facebook Page

 Q: How do I block someone from a Facebook page?
 A: To block someone, go to your page settings, then People and Other Pages.
 Find the person you want to block, click the gear icon next to their name, and select "Ban from Page."

 Q: How often should I review my Facebook page roles?
-A: It's recommended to review your page roles at least once a month to ensure that everyone with access is still aligned with your goals and that no unauthorized individuals have access.
+A: It's recommended to review your page roles at least once a month to check that everyone with access is still aligned with your goals and that no unauthorized individuals have access.

 Conclusion